 Fadool has been instrumental in the development and implementation of Triangle’s extensive year-round slate of volleyball training.
 Her strength in strategic marketing management has played a key role in Triangle’s emergence as one of the premier clubs in the nation.
-Fadool has contributed to the comprehensiveness of Triangle’s club-wide training program by leading several injury prevention initiatives including the installation of an orthopedic subfloor, incorporation of the PowerCore 360 hitting curriculum, and development of Triangle’s physical therapy interface with Trinity Wellness.
-These efforts to advance safety in sport led to Triangle’s selection in 2013 as one of five finalists for the National Council of Youth Sports S.T.R.I.V.E. award.
+Fadool has contributed to the comprehensiveness of Triangle’s club-wide training program by leading several injury prevention initiatives including the installation of an orthopedic subfloor, incorporation of the PowerCore 360™ hitting curriculum, and development of Triangle’s physical therapy interface with Trinity Wellness Center.
+These efforts to advance safety in sport led to Triangle receiving the 2018 National Council of Youth Sports S.T.R.I.V.E. award.

 In 2009, Fadool planned and executed on an eight-week time frame MAPL Raleigh, a 12-court convention center tournament which was the first-ever such event in Raleigh.
 In 2016 Triangle added the City of Oaks Challenge, a three-day event at the RCC over the Martin Luther King, Jr. holiday weekend.
 The ongoing success of MAPL Raleigh and the introduction of City of Oaks Challenge has firmly established Triangle’s reputation among city leaders and the local business community as a respected contributor to downtown economic growth.
 These contributions are among those which led to Fadool’s selection in 2014 as a recipient of USA Volleyball’s Robert L. Lindsay Meritorious Service Award.
 Her contributions and that of Triangle to the economic development of downtown Raleigh were recognized in 2016 when Fadool received the most prestigious honor from the Greater Raleigh Convention and Visitor’s Bureau, the Thad Eure, Jr. Memorial award which recognizes an individual or group who has made significant contributions to Wake County's hospitality industry.

 Fadool holds a B.S. in Chemistry from Central Michigan and a M.S. in Chemical Engineering from Michigan State University.
-She has over 20 years of leadership experience in community organizations and the not-for-profit industry.
+She has over 25 years of leadership experience in community organizations and the not-for-profit industry.
 Sherry and her husband, John, live in Raleigh.
 They have two adult children, Jeff and Michelle [Triangle Class of 2010].